ibartomeus/BeeIT/README.md

 citation("BeeIT")
 ```

-Or find the paper here: "Cariveau et al. 2015 ..." [link]
+Or find the paper here: "Cariveau, Nayak, Bartomeus, Ascher, Winfree.
+2015 The allometry of bee tongue length an its uses in ecology and evolution" [link soon]